OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

    In this case, the VNF node cannot communicate with the OneGate service on the Front-end node.
 Possible causes include:

-      * **Wrong Front-end node AWS IP**: The VNF node may be trying to connect to the OneGate server on the wrong IP address.
+      * **Wrong Front-end node for the AWS IP**: The VNF node may be trying to connect to the OneGate server on the wrong IP address.
 In the VNF node, the IP address for the Front-end node is defined by the value of ``ONEGATE_ENDPOINT``, in the scripts found in the ``/run/one-context`` directory.
 You can check the value with:

       .. code-block:: text

-       [root@VNF]$ grep -r ONEGATE /run/one-context*
+       grep -r ONEGATE /run/one-context*

-      If the value of ``ONEGATE_ENDPOINT`` does not match the IP address where OneGate is listening on the Front-end node, edit the parameter with the correct IP address, then terminate the service from the Front-end (see :ref:`above <terminate_oneflow>`) and re-deploy.
+      If the value of ``ONEGATE_ENDPOINT`` does not match the IP address where OneGate is listening on the Front-end node, edit the parameter with the correct IP address.
+Then, terminate the OneKE service from the Front-end (see :ref:`above <terminate_oneflow>`) and re-deploy.

       * **Filtered incoming connections**: On the Front-end node, the OneGate server listens on port 5030, so you must ensure that this port accepts incoming connections.
 If necessary, create an inbound rule in the AWS security groups for the elastic IP of the VNF node.